RAK3372 WisBlock LPWAN Module Quick Start Guide

 - You can now see the serial monitor icon and click it to connect the COM port.

 - If the connection is successful, you can send AT Commands to RAK3372.
-For example: To check the RUI version, type
+For example, to check the RUI version, type

 AT+VER=?

-on the text area, then click on the Send button, as shown in Figure 20.
 If there is no reply, make sure you have selected the right COM port or double-check the USB connection.

 - Open Arduino_Led_Breathing example code.